-During these uncertain times where we are all spending more time at home, you might not be prioritising your oral health.
+During these uncertain times where we are all spending more time at home, you might not be prioritising your teeth and oral health.
 Especially if you are self-isolating, it could be some time before your next dental appointment.
 The staff at Sarum Dental Practice want to help you make sure you’re doing all you can to keep your teeth and gums healthy at home – after all, your oral hygiene has a great influence on your overall health!

 Getting into the habit